"island notes"

 Apolima Island

-Photos (i) arrived in Salelologa, Savai’i, and (ii) leaving Salelologa.
+Arriving in Salelologa, Savai’i and leaving Salelologa.

 Sunset view from Le Lagoto Resort & Spa.
 Photographed by Sooalo Laupu’e Daisy.